misantronic/react-slct/README.md

 # select

-Yet another Select-Box based on react and styled-components
+Yet another Select-Box based on react, styled-components and react-virtulized.